songlinl/btp-mission-hybrid-rag/set-up/set-up-ai-core.md

     ![](img/27.png)

-2. Navigate back to the **SAP AI Launchpad** homepage and Choose **Add** button to add the connection.
+2. Navigate back to the **SAP AI Launchpad** homepage and choose **Add** to add the connection.

     ![](img/28.png)

-    Click on **Upload icon** to upload service key you've downloaded on the previous step.
+    Click **Upload icon** to upload the service key you downloaded in the previous step.
 Notice that the values are populated automatically.

-    Specify the **Connection Name** as `default` and Choose **Create**.
+    Specify the **Connection Name** as `default` and choose **Create**.

     ![](img/29.png)

     Notice that the workspace is set automatically (this may take some time).

-     >💡**Tip**: This includes a default resource group that has been automatically created under **Resource Groups**
+     >💡**Tip**: This includes a default resource group that has been automatically created under **Resource Groups**.
      > A resource group is used to connect with all computing resources needed for an AI workflow.
-It also isolates your own workflow vs other users' workflows.
+It also isolates your own workflow from other users' workflows.
 You can create more resource groups if needed.

     ![](img/30.png)